 Finally, we land in the vibrant city of Durban.
 With its sun-kissed ‘golden mile’, temperate waters, and inviting sandy beaches, Durban has been South Africa’s favourite holiday spot for years, wrapping up our journey on a high note.
 So get ready to spice up your travel diary with this unforgettable adventure!

 Day 1 – Greater Kruger National Park

 Leaving the city of Johannesburg behind us we make our way east through the coalfields of Mpumalanga.
 Our journey today follows in the footsteps of the old trade-routes to the Lowveld and the Kruger National Park.
-This afternoon there will be an opportunity to join an optional Sundowner drive.
-Booking is essential and your guide can assist on departure this morning.
+This afternoon there will enjoy a Sundowner drive through the reserve.

 Rising early this morning we enter the Kruger National Park to enjoy a full day of game viewing.
 The abundance of wildlife presents us with opportunities for excellent sightings and the Kruger is also home to the famed members of Africa’s Big-5.
 Truly the flagship of the South African national parks, Kruger is home to an impressive number of species: 336 trees, 49 fish, 34 amphibians, 114 reptiles, 507 birds and 147 mammals.
 Our Game drive through the park is in an open-sided 4×4 vehicle.

 While those who elect to do the optional morning walk will have an earlier start, we set out a little later today and travel the short distance to the Panorama Route.
 Strung along the escarpment that divides the central plateau and low-lying bushveld of the Kruger, the sights of the Panorama route offer us a day of scenic delights.
 We will visit the highlights of Bourke’s Luck Potholes, the Three Rondavels and God’s Window before returning to camp in the late afternoon.